cottonpup/obsidian-vault/Courses/(Udemy) React 완벽가이드/💻 Section 20 Advanced Redux.md

 You must never mutate Redux state.
 Especially, don't do it outside reducers.

+### Fat Reducers vs Fat Components vs Fat Actions
+Where should your logice

 ## 📒 433.
 Using useEffect with Redux

 ## 📒 434. A Problem with useEffect()